|

 July, July into August, August, August into September,

-September and September into October.
+September, September into October and October.

 Although hosta